wakakaStacy/wakakaStacy.github.io/index.md

-- **April 2024：**Our paper [Decoding the Writing Styles of Disciplines: A Large-Scale Quantitative Analysis](https://www.shuyidong.com/mypaper/DSY-IPM.jpg) has been accepted to [Information Processing & Management](https://www.sciencedirect.com/journal/information-processing-and-management).
+- **April 2024：**Our paper [Decoding the Writing Styles of Disciplines: A Large-Scale Quantitative Analysis](https://www.shuyidong.com/mypaper/DSY-IPM.pdf) has been accepted to [Information Processing & Management](https://www.sciencedirect.com/journal/information-processing-and-management).
-- **September 2023：**Our paper[Comparing the Writing Styles of Multiple Disciplines: A Large-Scale Quantitative Analysis](https://www.shuyidong.com/mypaper/ASIST_Poster_sydong.pdf) has been accepted to [Proceedings of the Association for Information Science and Technology](https://www.proceedings.com/association-for-information-science-and-technology-asis-t/)
+- **September 2023：**Our paper [Comparing the Writing Styles of Multiple Disciplines: A Large-Scale Quantitative Analysis](https://www.shuyidong.com/mypaper/ASIST_Poster_sydong.pdf) has been accepted to [Proceedings of the Association for Information Science and Technology](https://www.proceedings.com/association-for-information-science-and-technology-asis-t/)
-- **2021: **Our paper[Design and Implementation of a Mobile Library Personalized Recommendation System Driven by Multi-Source Big Data] has been accepted to [Research on Library Science (Chinese Core)]
+- **2021：**Our paper [Design and Implementation of a Mobile Library Personalized Recommendation System Driven by Multi-Source Big Data] has been accepted to [Research on Library Science (Chinese Core)]